High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

 where, as $f_{\sigma}\left(j\right)$ and $f_{\sigma'}\left(j\right)$ are functions of the different perturbations of the fundamental harmonic up to degree $j-1$, the time derivatives $\partial_{t_{\sigma}}$, $\partial_{t_{\sigma'}}$ of those harmonics appearing respectively in $M_{\sigma}$ and $M_{\sigma'}$ have to be eliminated using the evolution equations (\ref{Valentia}) up to the index $j-1$.
 The commutativity conditions (\ref{Lavinia}) turn out to be an {\bf integrability test}.

-We finally define the {\bf degree of integrability} of a given equation: \begin{definition} {\it If the relations (\ref{Lavinia}) are satisfied up to the index $j$, $j\geq 2$, we say that our equation is asymptotically integrable of degree $j$ or $A_{j}$-integrable.} \end{definition}
+We finally define the {\bf degree of integrability} of a given equation: \begin{definition} {\it If the relations (\ref{Lavinia}) are satisfied up to the index $j$, $j\geq 2$, we say that our equation is asymptotically integrable of degree $j$ or $A_{j}$ integrable.} \end{definition}

-Conjecturing that an $A_{\infty}$ degree of asymptotic integrability actually implies integrability, we have that under this assumption the relations (\ref{Valentia}, \ref{Lavinia}) are a \emph{sufficient} condition for the integrability or that integrability is a \emph{necessary} condition to have a multiscale expansion where all the Eqs.~(\ref{Valentia}) are satisfied.
-So the multiscale integrability test tell us that $\CQ$ will be integrable if its multiscale expansion will follow all the infinite relations (\ref{Valentia}, \ref{Lavinia}).
-The higher the degree of asymptotic integrability, the closer the equation will be to an integrable one.
-However, as we can test the conditions (\ref{Valentia}, \ref{Lavinia}) only up to a finite order (actually $4$), from them we can only derive necessary conditions for integrability, so we will not be able to state with $100\%$ certainty that the discrete equation is integrable.
-The results obtained at a finite but sufficiently high o! rder will have a good probability to correspond to an integrable equation, but we need to use other techniques to prove it with $100\%$ certainty.
+Conjecturing that an $A_{\infty}$ degree of asymptotic integrability actually implies integrability, we have that under this assumption the relations (\ref{Valentia}, \ref{Lavinia}) are a \emph{sufficient} condition for the $S$-integrability or that integrability is a \emph{necessary} condition to have a multiscale expansion where all the Eqs.~(\ref{Valentia}) are satisfied.
+So the multiscale integrability test tell us that $\CQ^+$ will be integrable if its multiscale expansion will follow all the infinite relations (\ref{Valentia}, \ref{Lavinia}).
+The higher the degree of asymptotic integrability, the nearer the equation will be to an integrable one.
+However, as we can test the conditions (\ref{Valentia}, \ref{Lavinia}) only up to a finite order (currently $A_{4}$), from them we can only derive necessary conditions for integrability, so we will not be able to state with certainty that the discrete equation is integrable.
+The results obtained at a finite but sufficiently high order will have a good probability to correspond to an integrable equation, but we need to use other techniques to prove it with certainty.

-Let us present for completeness in the following the lowest order conditions for asymptotic integrability of order $k$ or $A_{k}$-integrability conditions.
+Let us present for completeness the lowest order conditions for asymptotic $S$-integrability of order $k$ or $A_{k}$-integrability conditions.
 To simplify the notation, we will use for $u^{\left(1\right)}_{j}$ the concise form $u(j)$, $j\geq 1$.
-Moreover, for convenience of the reader, we list the fluxes $K_{\sigma}\left[u\right]$ of the NLSE hierarchy for $u$ up to $\sigma=5$:
+Moreover, for the convenience of the reader, we list the fluxes $K_{\sigma}\left[u\right]$ of the \emph{NLS} hierarchy for $u$ up to $\sigma=5$:

 and the corresponding $K_{\sigma}^{'}[u]v$ up to $\sigma=4$: